vnStrawHat/vnstrawhat.github.io/content/posts/sans-for-508.md

 Lesson Learn là bước cuối dùng trong quy trình xử lý sự cố.
 Bước này cần cố gắng để trả lời các câu hỏi sau:

- - which key elements should be covered ?
+ - Which key elements should be covered ?
- - when they should take place ?
+ - When they should take place ?
- - who should participate ?
+ - Who should participate ?
- - what actions should be taken to move your organization forward after suffering from a security incident ?
+ - What actions should be taken to move your organization forward after suffering from a security incident ?

 Lessons learned sessions offer a variety of benefits for the incident response team, the organization as well as existing and future incidents.
 A properly executed lessons learned exercise can help organizations: